lokalise/i18n-ally/README.md

 And my great thanks for all [the awesome contributors](https://github.com/antfu/i18n-ally/graphs/contributors).

-## ☕ Buy Me Coffee
+## ☕ Buy Me a Coffee

 I made this project with heart ❤

-If you found it useful, you may consider by me a cup of coffee!
+If you found it useful, you may consider buy me a coffee!

 [Donate via PayPal](https://paypal.me/antfu7), **Cheers!!! 🙌**